THE LIBERATION PLEDGE : BECAUSE EVERYBODY DESERVES PEACE AT THE TABLE

 WHAT'S THE FORK?

-By bending a fork into a symbol of nonviolence, we reclaim a tool that is, indirectly, the single tool most responsible for the immense suffering animals endure.
-Effectively, we aim to “beat swords into plowshares.”
+Why the fork?
+By bending a fork into a symbol of nonviolence -- we reclaim a tool that is indirectly, the single tool most responsible for the immense suffering and unimaginable deaths animals endure.
+Effectively, we aim to beat swords into plowshares.

 GETTING STARTED

-3. Reach out.
-Talk to friends or family members who might be used to eating animals around you, and let them know how it feels to you.
-Make a request that they abstain around you, or else make plans to see them when they’re not eating animals.
+3. Talk to friends or family members who might be used to eating animals around you and request they abstain or make plans to see them another time.

 RESOURCES